Comcast/karma-polymer/README.md

 # Usage

-The polymer adapter creates necessary `script` element for load `platform.js` and a set of specified `import` elements (don't forget to specify `polymer.html` itself).
+The polymer adapter creates necessary `script` element to load `webcomponents-loader.js` (recommended for Web Components v1 specs) or `webcomponents-lite.js` (recommended for Web Components v0 specs) and a set of specified `import` elements (don't forget to specify `polymer.html` itself).

 Polymer adapter provides usefull object `polymer` in global space: